 German Wargaming Center

 Mission: The German Wargaming Center aims to foster a strategic awareness among current and future civilian and military decision-makers at both national and subnational levels through the deployment of wargaming as a training-, simulation-, and research instrument.
 Our novel approach includes developing emergent strategies in the face of an increasing complex threat environment that encompasses all parts of our societies.
-Our work supports the Democratic Resilience Center’s mission to enhance the resilience of German society and its democratic institutions.
+Our work contributes to fulfilling the mission of strengthening the resilience of German society and its democratic institutions.
+Here, wargaming offers a research and development framework, to operationalize resilience in democratic societies in the face of external attempts at manipulation.

 Wargaming: Wargaming is a mostly scenario-based approach in which outcomes and events are driven by player decisions, providing a safe-to-fail environment for exploring what works and what doesn’t in a structured format.
 At the German Wargaming Center wargaming is applied to understand influence and how democratic societies can increase their resilience in the face of harmful and hostile influence under whole-of-society definition of security.